jupyter-book/mystmd/packages/myst-to-tex/docs/index.md

 ## Simple example

-Below we construct a mdast tree using `unist-builder`, use the `mystToTex` plugin in a `unified` pipeline and `stringify` the document into a $\LaTeX$ file.
+Below we construct a AST tree using `unist-builder`, use the `mystToTex` plugin in a `unified` pipeline and `stringify` the document into a $\LaTeX$ file.

 ```typescript